Prince Harry, Meghan Markle are on speaking terms with ‘almost no one'

 On one hand “We have a situation where Meghan is hardly on speaking terms with any member of her family apart from her mother and one niece.

-And on the other its Prince Harry who “is on not on speaking terms with any member of the royal family apart from Prince Andrew's daughters, Beatrice and Eugenie.”
+And on the other is Prince Harry who “is on not on speaking terms with any member of the royal family apart from Prince Andrew's daughters, Beatrice and Eugenie.”

 She took to X to share these views and wrote, “Will Meghan really write her memoir.
 If it's full of moans and recollections that may vary, people could be even more fed up with her.”